 Foreign exchange and other regulations in the PRC may further restrict the Group's VIE from transferring funds to the Company in the form of dividends, loans and advances.
-Amounts restricted include paid-in capital and statutory reserves of the Group's PRC Subsidiaries and the equity of the VIE and its subsidiaries, as determined pursuant to PRC generally accepted accounting principles.
-As of December 31, 2017 and 2018, restricted net assets of the Company's PRC subsidiaries, the VIE and subsidiaries of the VIE were RMB100,145 and RMB200,485 (US\$28,049), respectively.
+Amounts restricted include paid-in capital and statutory reserves of the Group's PRC subsidiaries and the equity of the VIE and its subsidiaries, as determined pursuant to PRC generally accepted accounting principles.
+As of December 31, 2019, restricted net assets of the Company's PRC subsidiaries, the VIE and subsidiaries of the VIE was RMB294,035 (US\$42,236).